simplesurance/terraform-provider-bunny/docs/resources/bunny_pullzone.md

 - **optimizier_enable_manipulation_engine** (Boolean) Determines if the image manipulation should be enabled.
 - **origin_shield_zone_code** (String) Determines the zone code where the origin shield should be set up.
 - **perma_cache_storage_zone_id** (Number) The ID of the storage zone that should be used as the Perma-Cache.
-- **request_limit** (Number) Determines the maximum number of requests per second that will be allowed to connect to this Pull Zone.
 - **safehop** (Block List, Max: 1) (see [below for nested schema](#nestedblock--safehop))
 - **storage_zone_id** (Number) The ID of the storage zone that the Pull Zone is linked to.
 - **type** (Number) The type of the Pull Zone.
 Standard = 0, Volume = 1.